 - Be in accordance with accepted standards of the industry and good construction practice.

-When projects fail to conform to contractual requirements, or fail to comply with accepted principles, industry standards for workmanship and care, and / or regulatory code, it may constitute a construction defect, and may give rise to litigation.
-This can apply to defects involving the construction and design of a project, which is why determining a defect’s underlying cause (i.e. a defective design, defective construction, or defects in products and materials used) is one of the most important steps in preparing defect claims.
-It’s also a task that demands meticulous investigation and collaboration with relevant experts prior to litigation.
+When projects fail to conform to contractual requirements, or fail to comply with accepted principles, industry standards for workmanship and care, or regulatory code, it may constitute a construction defect, and may give rise to litigation.

-While the best way to avoid liability and the disruption of litigation is to structure sound contracts and quality control strategies to prevent claims from happening in the first place, avoiding defect disputes is not always possible.
-As such, our construction law team at Hendershot Cowart, P.C. provides immediate representation to clients who need to bring or defend against various claims, including those involving:
+While the best way to avoid liability and the disruption of litigation is to structure sound contracts and quality control strategies to prevent defects from happening in the first place, avoiding defect disputes is not always possible.
+As such, our construction law team at Hendershot Cowart P.C. provides immediate representation to clients who need to bring or defend against various claims, including those involving:

 - Defective design, faulty, engineering, and inadequate plans or specifications

 - Use of unapproved or defective materials, including defective concrete

 - Failure to meet building, electrical, and safety code